 This post is meant to serve as a personal reflection and a relatively-public expression/acknowledgment of my violence, harm, and the abuse I committed between 2014 and 2016.
 It is only a partial exploration, one that has had precursors and will continue indefinitely as long as I am still alive and thinking.
 Please email gregbem @… Continue reading On Harm and Abuse: A Reflection on My Past

 “I was in a band.”

+Friend and nearly-neighbor Paul Nelson recently interviewed me about all sorts of things, as part of a series for the South Seattle Emerald.
 I wholeheartedly approve of the piece, which is found here.
 Additionally, visit this page on Paul’s site for the audio recording of the interview, and other fun additions.
 Many thanks to Paul… Continue reading “Profile of an Anarcho-Leftist, Poet/Librarian, Gentrifier” by Paul Nelson

 The following is a list of the games I played (completely) in 2016, along with ratings I’ve given for those games.

 What a year in reading!
 I just did an extract of my Goodreads account and after some mild formatting, this list is what I came up with.